jaredmdunn/wherever-we-go/02_characters/02_skills.md

 ---

-## Physique
+## Strength

-### Melee
+### Heft
-Close combat with weapons—from swords to axes to blunt instruments.
+Sustaining and moving heavy loads—lifting, carrying, dragging, and wearing weight without faltering.

 Examples:
-- Crossing blades with a skilled duelist.
+- Hoisting a fallen beam to free a trapped worker.
-- Swinging an axe to break a shield wall.
+- Dragging an unconscious ally across rubble.
-- Fending off a beast with a spear.
+- Marching long distances in plate without slowing.

-### Menace
+### Burst
-Using presence and physicality to intimidate, dominate, or cow others, sometimes without even saying a word.
+Explosive, short-burst force—hits, kicks, rams, and heaves that break stalemates or obstacles.

 Examples:
-- Forcing a captive to reveal information.
+- Kicking a barred door off its hinges.
-- Silencing a room with an imposing glare.
+- Driving a foe backward with a shield bash.
-- Looming over someone to make them back down.
+- Heaving a heavy grappling hook up to a parapet.

-### Might
+### Anchor
-Raw physical power—lifting, pushing, smashing, and overpowering with brute strength.
-Also used for unarmed combat.
+Grip dominance and full-body bracing—pinning, holding, and resisting displacement.

 Examples:
-- Wrestling an enemy to the ground.
+- Holding a doorway against a rush of bodies.
-- Breaking down a locked door.
+- Pinning a bandit until they drop their knife.
-- Holding up a collapsing beam long enough for others to escape.
+- Keeping your weapon in a tug-of-war.

-### Mobility
+### Menace
-Speed, balance, and ability to maneuver with precision—running, jumping, tumbling, climbing, etc.
+Commanding compliance through imposing presence and obvious power.

 Examples:
-- Sprinting across a collapsing bridge.
+- Silencing a rowdy crowd by stepping forward and crowding the space.
-- Scaling a high wall without gear.
+- Staring down a bouncer to make them think twice.
-- Dodging through a crowded marketplace.
+- Backing thugs off an ally without throwing a punch.

 ---

-## Precision
+## Dexterity

-### Dexterity
+### Precision
-Fine motor skills and nimbleness of the hands, useful for delicate or precise tasks.
+Fine handwork and practical craftsmanship—steady fingers for delicate tasks and the know-how to build, repair, or modify gear.

 Examples:
 - Picking a noble’s pocket unnoticed.
-- Lockpicking under pressure.
+- Rigging a makeshift trap.
-- Tying a secure climbing harness.
+- Repairing a broken crossbow.

 ### Marksmanship
 Accuracy with ranged weapons—from thrown objects to bows to firearms.